GL-LowPopArt: A Nearly Instance-Wise Minimax-Optimal Estimator for Generalized Low-Rank Trace Regression: LOCAL MINIMAX LOWER BOUND FOR LOCAL MINIMAX LOWER BOUND FOR FROBENIUS ERROR

-This significantly deviates from \citet[Theorem 5]{rohde2011estimation}, where they considered a packing around $\bm\Theta_\star = \vzero$ for linear trace regression.
-This still resulted in a tight lower bound, as when $\mu(z) = z$, the problem difficulty becomes uniform across all $\bm\Theta_\star \in \Theta(r, S_*)$. \end{proof}
+This notably deviates from \citet[Theorem 5]{rohde2011estimation}, where they considered a packing around $\bm\Theta_\star = \vzero$ for linear trace regression.
+When $\mu(z) = z$, this still results in a tight lower bound as the problem difficulty is uniform across all $\bm\Theta_\star \in \Theta(r, S_*)$. \end{proof}

-\paragraph{Instance-Specific Nature.} Our lower bound explicitly depends on the ``optimistic'' instance-specific curvature, $\lambda_{\max}(\mH(\pi; \bm\Theta_\star))^{-1}$, thereby capturing the inherent variation in problem difficulty across different problem instances characterized by $\bm\Theta_\star$.
-To the best of our knowledge, this is the first time such an instance-wise dependency has been captured in the context of (generalized linear) trace regression and matrix completion.
-This behavior mirrors the local minimax lower bounds established for logistic bandits~\citep[Theorem 2]{abeille2021logistic} and online LQR~\citep[Theorem 1]{simchowitz2020optimal}, which also account for instance-specific complexities.
-This contrasts with the worst-case minimax lower bounds~\citep{koltchinskii2011nuclear,rohde2011estimation,davenport2014completion,lafond2015lexponential,taki2021minimax}, which cannot capture such instance-specific dependencies.
+\paragraph{Instance-Specific Nature.} Our lower bound scales inversely with the ``optimistic'' instance-specific curvature, $\lambda_{\max}(\mH(\pi; \bm\Theta_\star))^{-1}$, thereby capturing how problem difficulty varies across different instances $\bm\Theta_\star$.
+Here, ``optimistic'' in the sense that it reflects the most favorable local curvature at $\bm\Theta_\star$, in contrast to worst-case bounds based on $\lambda_{\min}$.
+To the best of our knowledge, this is the \emph{first} result in generalized linear trace regression that exhibits such an instance-wise dependency.
+This mirrors the local minimax lower bounds established for logistic bandits~\citep[Theorem 2]{abeille2021logistic} and online LQR~\citep[Theorem 1]{simchowitz2020optimal}, which also highlight instance-specific complexities.
+In contrast, classical worst-case minimax lower bounds for generalized linear trace regression and matrix completion~\citep{koltchinskii2011nuclear,rohde2011estimation,davenport2014completion,lafond2015lexponential,taki2021minimax} fail to capture such local variations.

-\paragraph{Near Instance-wise Optimality.} Comparing our lower bound with the performance guarantee of \texttt{GL-LowPopArt} (\cref{thm:estimation-final}), one can see that \textit{for each fixed, nonrandom design} $\pi_2$, the gap between the upper and lower bounds on the squared Frobenius error is $\GL(\pi_2) \lambda_{\max}(\pi_2; \bm\Theta_\star) \leq \frac{\lambda_{\max}(\pi_2; \bm\Theta_\star)}{\lambda_{\min}(\pi_2; \bm\Theta_\star)}$ (\cref{prop:improve}), i.e., at most the Hessian's condition number.
-Thus, \texttt{GL-LowPopArt} is nearly instance-wise optimal in the passive scenario where $\pi_1 = \pi_2$ is fixed in advance.
-A subtle but important point is that if $\pi_2$ is chosen using information gathered from Stage~I (e.g., through experimental design as described in \cref{sec:adaptive}), then the upper bound is achieved via an \textit{adaptive} procedure.
-However, our lower bound does not apply in this case, as it assumes i.i.d. samples drawn from a single fixed design.
-Extending our lower bound to the adaptive setting -- analogous to the regret lower bounds in bandits~\citep{banditalgorithms} --is an interesting future direction.